Making History

 Introduces the concept of repairing the world, and how we can be truly together.

-Through six interactive, 1.5-hour Zoom sessions with guest speakers including Holocaust survivors and industry leaders your child will create meaningful connections and gain critical insights into how they can make a difference today.
-Each session will focus on topics of historical importance such as the partisans, propaganda, and the effects of antisemitism on Jewish life.
-But this isn’t history class!
+Through six interactive sessions, your child will create meaningful connections and gain critical insights into how they can make a difference today.
+Each session will focus on topics of historical importance such as the partisans, propaganda, and the effects of antisemitism on Jewish and non-Jewish life.
 Every history topic has a thought-provoking reference to a relevant self-development topic; identity, leadership, bravery, honesty, empathy, social justice and curiosity to name a few!

 the packs